calipho-sib/nextprot-parsers/README.md

 ```

 NOTE
-about user / password for credential
+* about user / password for credential
 1) See note above about sonatype
 2) or use user /password for nexus on miniwatt (admin pwd)
+* check on miniwatt if deployment is ok
+1) check if defined version is available
+2) check metadata files, they should have the date of the deployement.
+If not, 'rebuild metadata' and 'update index' of the nextprot-scala-parser (you have to be logged in to be able to do it)

-## Updating dependency in nextprot-loaders and build fat jar for NP1 data integration
+### Updating dependency in nextprot-loaders and build fat jar for NP1 data integration

 1. Update artefact version in https://gitlab.isb-sib.ch/calipho/nextprot-loaders/blob/develop/tools.integration/pom.xml